Pattern-based Knowledge Component Extraction from Student Code Using Representation Learning: Dataset

 \section{Dataset}

 We conduct our work using a publicly available dataset\footnote{\url{https://pslcdatashop.web.cmu.edu/Files?datasetId=3458}} obtained from the CodeWorkout platform~\cite{edwards2017codeworkout}.
 The dataset contains Java programming submissions collected during an introductory CS course offered at a US public university in Spring 2019.
 In total, the dataset spans $50$ programming problems distributed across $5$ course assignments, along with students’ normalized final exam scores (scaled between $0$ and $1$).
 No demographic or personally identifiable information is included in the dataset.
 Each submission is evaluated based on the number of passed test cases and is assigned a correctness score between $0$ and $1$.
 For the purpose of this work, we binarize these labels into correct (all test cases passed) and incorrect (one or more test cases failed) classes.
-Following earlier studies~\cite{shi2023kc,hoq2025automated}, we remove submissions that fail to compile or cannot be parsed into ASTs using the javalang parser\footnote{\url{https://github.com/c2nes/javalang}}.
-After filtering, the dataset comprised a total of $47{,}764$ code submissions from $407$ students, of which $18{,}787$ were correct submissions and $28{,}977$ were incorrect.
+The dataset comprised a total of $47{,}764$ code submissions from $407$ students, of which $18{,}787$ were correct submissions and $28{,}977$ were incorrect.